Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-Stoughton police used trail cameras and drone to identify a 46-year-old suspect repeatedly defecating in public park.
-Suspect cited for indecent conduct, demonstrating low-level enforcement use of drone technology.
+Stoughton police used drones and trail cameras in February 2026 to identify a suspect involved in repeated indecent conduct in a public park.
+Suspect was cited for indecent conduct.
+Case demonstrates expanding use of drone evidence in law enforcement.

 February 15, 2026Source